mfbz/harpoon/rift-docs/specs.md

 ## Overview

-**Rift Protocol** enables secure, embeddable, on-chain Web3 interactions using **iframe-based widgets** injected directly into webpages by a Rift-compatible wallet (like **Harpoon**).
+**Rift Protocol** enables secure, embeddable, on-chain Web3 interactions using **iframe-based components** injected directly into webpages by a Rift-compatible wallet (like **Harpoon**).

 At its core:

 - A **Rift** is a URI using the `rift://` scheme pointing to a hosted iframe UI.
-- **Harpoon Wallet** detects these URIs in webpages (both in links and plain text), prompts the user, and injects the iframe.
+- **Harpoon Wallet** detects these URIs in webpage text content, prompts the user, and injects the iframe.
 - A shared JavaScript SDK (**rift-js**) handles the communication between the injected iframe and the wallet.

 This system provides a seamless way to embed blockchain actions into any digital context, tweets, blogs, websites, or social bios, requiring no native dapp integration.

 ## How It Works

-1. A developer hosts a UI widget at a public HTTPS URL.
+1. A developer hosts a Rift Frame at a public HTTPS URL.
 2. The developer shares a `rift://` URI (like in a tweet or on their site or in any webpage).
 3. When a user with **Harpoon Wallet** visits a page containing that URI:
    - Harpoon detects it in text content